Climate change is already impacting businesses physically and financially. Here’s how you can manage the risks and opportunities.

 9. Include mitigation (emissions reduction) in your adaptation strategy: Mitigation will reduce the speed and overall intensity of climate change, which reduces the need for rapid adaptation.
 Therefore, it’s a critical part of any adaptation strategy.

-10. Report on your adaptation efforts: Many organizations, such as CDP or Sustainalytics, help companies compile climate change information from companies and share the data with investors and stakeholders.
+10. Report on your adaptation efforts: Many organizations, such as CDP or Sustainalytics, compile climate change information from companies and share the data with investors and stakeholders.
+(Ideally, this reporting should be ‘double materiality’ – meaning it describes how climate change will impact the company, and also how the company impacts communities and the environment.)
 These reporting frameworks can give your efforts more structure and legitimacy.
 Plus, voluntary reporting now will help you prepare for a future where reporting isn’t an option.

 - NBS Primer on Climate Change